Keloo/dreamcraft.io/_posts/2019-10-04-model-for-list-swiftUI.md

 ---
 layout: post
-title: "SwiftUI - Preparing a model for a List."
+title: "SwiftUI - Preparing a model for a List.
+Fixing: on 'ForEach' requires that 'YourModel' conform to 'Identifiable'"
 tags:
   - Identifiable
   - SwiftUI